-Tips to Help Reduce Your Tick Populations:
+Tips to Help Reduce Tick Populations:

 Fencing - Construct physical barriers to deter deer from entering your property.
 Deer repellant sprays may also be applied onto the plantings around your home to keep deer away.
 Consult with your certified arborist regarding this service.

 Yard Planning - Make your property less attractive to other tick-hosting animals by moving bird feeders and bird baths away from areas frequented by people.
 General fall clean-up (clearing brush piles, weeding gardens, and mowing lawns) will also help give them fewer places to hide.

 Proactive Treatments - Davey also offers a tick management program to keep your loved ones protected.
 Ask your arborist more about this program.

 There is no need to avoid the woods or your outdoor space.
 You can still enjoy a healthy outdoor lifestyle as long as you know how to properly take preventative measures against these pesky pests.